PmagPy/RockmagPy-notebooks/book/background/morin.md

 ## Morin Transition Imposters

 We briefly note a common Morin transition imposter.
-When measuring wet sediments, grain reorientation can occur as the water freezes (at ≤ 273 K), resulting in a drop in remanence that is occasionally misinterpreted as the Morin transition.
+When measuring wet sediments, grain reorientation can occur as water freezes (at ≤ 273 K), resulting in a drop in remanence that is occasionally misinterpreted as the Morin transition.

 It is also possible for hematite to masquerade as magnetite.
 In nano-hematite or cation-substituted hematite, the Morin transition temperature can be significantly suppressed such that a transition around ~20 K in a room-temperature remanence may be mistaken for the magnetite Verwey transition.
 The two can be distinguished by the fact that magnetite should acquire a significant magnetization at low temperatures, whereas hematite will not.